oslokommune/okctl-upgrade/gists/helm-component-extraction/aws-loadbalancer-controller/README.md

 ### Installation

 Choose [INSTALL.md](./INSTALL.md) if you can say yes to all of the following:
-- `integrations.awsLoadBalancerController` is missing or set to `false` in your cluster.yaml
+- `integrations.awsLoadBalancerController` is missing or set to `true` in your cluster.yaml
 - You have not installed the AWS LoadBalancer Controller with the Makefile or Helm before

 ### Upgrading